diantonioandrea/mnedp-project/README.md

 	- 5.1: `/tests/comparison.m`
 	- 5.2: `/tests/comparisonCond.m`

-## Note aggiuntive
+## Additional Notes

-I codici di test producono file di testo di risultato e immagini rispettivamente in `../results/` e `../gallery/` rispetto alla cartella di esecuzione.
+The test codes produce result text files and images respectively in `../results/` and `../gallery/` relative to the execution folder.